-On July 16, 2014, the Company, through its subsidiaries, acquired a 15% interest in certain Petroliam Nasional Berhad natural gas assets in exchange for cash of \$1.5 billion (CAD \$1.6 billion).
-The acquisition requires an additional payment of CAD \$135 million in certain circumstances as further described below.
-These assets include natural gas producing properties and reserves in northeast British Columbia.
-In addition to this purchase, the Company, through its subsidiaries, also invested in the proposed Pacific Northwest LNG export facility on Canada's West Coast (refer to note 9 "Investments") and agreed to offtake 1.8 million metric tonnes of LNG per annum from the LNG facility's production, representing 15% of the proposed LNG production, for a minimum period of 20 years.
+On July 16, 2014, the Company, through its subsidiaries, acquired a 15% interest in certain Petroliam Nasional Berhad natural gas assets.
+These assets included natural gas producing properties and reserves in northeast British Columbia.
+In addition to this purchase, the Company, through its subsidiaries, also invested in the proposed Pacific Northwest LNG export facility on Canada's West Coast (refer to note 9 "Investments").
+As part of the purchase price for this acquisition, a contingent payment was required to an undiscounted maximum of CAD \$135 million if the decision to build the LNG export facility was sanctioned.
+The Company had recorded contingent consideration of \$81 million which was the estimated fair value using a 75% probability that the additional amount would become payable in cash for the natural gas reserves.
+The contingent consideration was included in accounts payable and accrued liabilities as at December 31, 2016.